Resources for Proposals

 - Submit your final application to OPAM at least 3 days before the grant deadline.
 While OPAM needs a draft application 10 business days prior to the deadline, you still have time to work on your research plan—it must be submitted 3 days prior to the deadline.

 - Request a copy of the Departmental Award Checklist (DAC) from your department administrator or your RGC administrator after grant review.
 This reminds you about Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC) requirements, Conflict of Interest, and more.
 Completing this document will ensure that your account set-up is not delayed if you are awarded the grant.

 - Put your compliance documentation in order.
 If you are using animals or human subjects in your research, your protocol must be approved by the IACUC or the IRB, respectively, before the account can be set up.
 Likewise, if you are using recombinant DNA, lentiviruses, or other substances that require institutional review, you will want to have this review take place while you are waiting to hear from the funding agency.

-- If the grant is awarded, send your grant award notice or letter to your RGC contact.
-While the NIH and other federal grant agencies notify RGC when a grant is awarded, not all funding agencies do.
-Let RGC know if you receive notification that your grant is awarded—sometimes the foundation or agency alerts only the PI, but until RGC knows, your account can’t be set up.
+- If the grant is awarded, send your grant award notice or letter to your GCA contact.
+While the NIH and other federal grant agencies notify OPAM when a grant is awarded, not all funding agencies do.
+Let OPAM know if you receive notification that your grant is awarded—sometimes the foundation or agency alerts only the PI, but until OPAM knows, your account can’t be set up.

-Account set-up and spendingAfter RGC completes the award set-up documents, they will forward it to Sponsored Projects Administration (SPA), who will set up your research account and help administer the funds.
+Account set-up and spendingAfter OPAM completes the award set-up documents, they will forward it to Sponsored Projects Administration (SPA), who will set up your research account and help administer the funds.